Table of Contents

 The signs may be quite subtle at first.
-A friend or loved one may seem “off” recently, with an unkempt appearance that is not their norm at all.
-A coworker may have let their quality of work slip, becoming incrementally substandard over time.
-Maybe you are plagued with an unsettling sense that someone is watching you, or have become increasingly suspicious of others.
+A friend or loved one may seem “off” of late.
+They may have stopped caring about their appearance, not their norm at all.
+Maybe you are plagued with a sense that someone is watching you.

-These early signs of a potential psychotic break from reality may not seem worrisome when seen in isolation, but when a cluster of unusual symptoms begin to gather steam it may indicate that you or someone you care about is experiencing the sense of losing touch with reality.
+These early signs of a mental health issue may not seem a problem at first.
+But as the symptoms begin to gather steam it may mean you are losing touch with reality.

-Psychosis—including such features as hallucinations and delusional thinking—is the symptom of an underlying mental health disorder, not an illness itself.
-According to the National Alliance on Mental Health, an estimated 100,000 Americans experience psychoses annually.
-Early intervention is key, so do not ignore the symptoms.
-These will center on difficulty recognizing what is real and tangible versus a figment of their imagination.
-Behaviors and thoughts will be unusual, not the norm for the afflicted person.
+Psychosis is the symptom of a mental health disorder, not an illness itself.
+An estimated 100,000 people in the U.S. have these symptoms each year.
+These center on having trouble knowing what is real versus a figment of their imagination.
+Their actions and thoughts are simply not the norm for the person.

-When you notice that you or a loved one seems to be losing touch with reality it is important to seek professional help.
-It may be that the symptoms are related to a physical or neurological condition that needs attention.
-If it is indeed the early signs of a psychotic disorder, receiving timely, proactive care is essential in containing the effects of the psychosis.
+When you notice that you or a loved one seems to be out of touch with reality it is time to seek help.
+It could be that the symptoms relate to a health or neural problem that needs treatment.
+If it is indeed the early signs of psychosis, getting timely care is key.

 What are Psychotic Disorders?

-Psychotic disorders represent the types of mental illnesses that feature symptoms around losing touch with reality.
-These disorders are characterized by odd behaviors, feelings, thoughts, and emotions, including seeing or hearing things that are not really there.
-When a mental health condition has psychosis as a primary symptom, it will be classified as a psychotic disorder.
+Psychotic disorders are the types of mental illness that feature the loss of touch with what’s real.
+These feature odd actions, feelings, and thoughts.
+People will see or hear things that are not really there.
+When a mental health issue has psychosis as a primary symptom, it will be called a psychotic disorder.

-According to an article published in JAMA Psychiatry, about 3.5% of the U.S. adult population will experience psychosis at some point.
-Psychotic features can be associated with severe anxiety, severe depression, and bipolar disorder, as well as identified as its own standalone mental health disorder.
+According to an article in JAMA, about 3.5% of U.S. adults will have psychosis at some point.
+Its features can be caused by severe anxiety, depression, or bipolar.
+It can also be its own mental health disorder.

 Different Types of Psychotic Disorders

-Psychotic disorders emerge in varying ways and with differing features, while sharing core characteristics.
-The different types of psychotic disorders include:
+Psychotic disorders emerge with differing features while sharing core traits.
+The types of these disorders include:

-- Schizophrenia, embodies the sense of losing touch with reality, with audible and/or visual hallucinations, delusional thoughts, angry, erratic behavior, and extreme moodiness.
+- Schizophrenia.
+This is the most common type of psychotic disorder.
+Symptoms focus on losing touch with reality, with hallucinations, delusional thoughts, angry outbursts, and extreme mood swings.

-- Schizoaffective disorder, combines features of schizophrenia with a mood disorder involving depressive or manic episodes.
+- Schizoaffective disorder.
+This combines features of schizophrenia with a mood disorder that includes depressive or manic episodes.

-- Brief psychotic disorder is a short-lived disorder that is sometimes triggered by a traumatic event, such as the death of a loved one, a natural disaster, or a serious accident that lasts less than a month.
+- Brief psychotic disorder.
+Brief psychotic disorder is a short-lived disorder that is sometimes triggered by a traumatic event.

-- Schizophreniform disorder is like schizophrenia but tends to affect young adults and teens, and lasts 1-6 months in duration.
+- Schizophreniform disorder.
+This is similar to schizophrenia but tends to affect young adults and teens, and lasts 1-6 months in duration.

 What Are the Symptoms of Psychosis?

-The primary feature of psychosis is losing contact with reality.
-While the different types of psychotic disorders will have unique features, there are some general symptoms that can indicate the onset of a psychotic disorder.
-These include:
+The main feature of psychosis is losing contact with what’s real.
+The different types of these disorders will have unique features.
+There are, though, some general symptoms.
+Example of common symptoms include:

 Treatment for Psychotic Disorders

-Treatment of psychotic disorders relies primarily on psychotherapy and psychotropic drug therapy will likely involve an integrated approach, including:
+Treatment of psychotic disorders relies mostly on psychotherapy and drug therapy:

-Psychotherapy: While in a residential treatment the individual will be involved in various types of psychotherapy.
-The focus for therapy involves helping the individual recognize irrational thoughts and behaviors and to replace those with healthy thought-behavior patterns.
-Individual therapy, group therapy, and family therapy are all provided in a residential program as part of the psychotherapy piece of treatment for psychosis.
+Psychotherapy: While in a treatment the individual will be involved in therapy.
+The focus involves helping the person regain healthy thought patterns.
+One-on-one, group, and family therapy are all offered in the program.

-Group therapy: Group sessions provide opportunities for small groups to discuss and share their mental health issues while being facilitate by a therapist who guides the topics.
-These intimate group settings provide a safe environment for sharing and foster peer support in the process.
+Support groups: Group sessions allow small groups to discuss and share their mental health issues based on the topics.
+These groups provide a safe space for sharing, and also foster peer support.

-Adjunctive therapies: Electroconvulsive therapy (ECT) is reserved for the most severe forms of psychosis in individuals who are not responsive to the medications.
+ECT: This is reserved for the most severe forms of psychosis in those who do not respond to the meds.

 When Does a Psychotic Break Require Hospitalization?

-When someone experiences a psychotic break, or the sense that they are no longer tracking with reality, it may be appropriate to consider hospitalization.
-This might be a psychiatric hospital or a psychiatric wing within a general hospital.
-This level of care is distinct from residential care, in that the hospital environment is equipped to manage a psychiatric emergency.
-In the hospital setting the individual will likely be segregated from other patients and may be restrained to avoid the risk of self harm or harm to others.
+When someone has a psychotic break they are no longer are tracking with reality.
+In this case it may be proper to have the person admitted.
+This might be a psychiatric hospital or a wing within a hospital.
+This level of care is distinct, as a hospital is equipped to manage a severe mental health event.
+In the hospital setting the patient will likely be kept in a special ward away from other patients.
+They may need to be restrained to avoid the risk of self-harm or harm to others.

-In the hospital settling, the individual will receive very close observation.
-Medications will be reviewed and adjusted, and the emphasis will be on acute stabilization measures.
-This process of stabilizing the individual may take a couple of days, before they can be released to a residential mental health treatment center.
+In the hospital settling, the individual will be watched closely.
+Medications will be reviewed and the focus will be on acute stabilization measures.
+This process may take a couple of days.
+Later the patient can step down to a residential mental health treatment center.

 Elevation Behavioral Health Leading Residential Mental Health Center in Los Angeles

-Elevation Behavioral Health is a luxury residential mental health program featuring an intimate, home-like environment.
-Elevation Behavioral treats all forms of mental health disorders, including psychotic disorders, using a proven integrated approach.
-If you are feeling you’re losing touch with reality, contact our compassionate team at Elevation Behavioral today at (888) 561-0868.
+Elevation Behavioral Health is a private mental health program.
+It features a small, cozy, home-like space for healing.
+Elevation Behavioral treats all forms of mental health disorders, including psychotic disorders, using a proven approach.
+If you feel you’re losing touch with the real world, contact our team today at (888) 561-0868.